JasmineH18/JasmineH18/README.md

 - Hi, I’m @JasmineH18
 - I’m interested in Cybersecurity and looking forward to get an entry level position for it.
-- I’m currently learning Linux commands from multiple sources, THM Complete Beginner Path, THM Introduction to Python, and Wireshark.
+- I’m currently learning Linux commands from THM/HTB, THM Complete Beginner Path, THM Introduction to Python, and Wireshark.
 Studying Qualys Endpoint Detection and Response.

 Cybersecurity Projects
 ----------------------
 * [Wireshark](https://github.com/JasmineH18/Practicing-Wireshark.git)
-* Python (In Progress)
+* Wazuh (In Progress)
-* Linux Command (In Progress)
+* Python (Not Started)

 <!---
 JasmineH18/JasmineH18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.